jauadoc/autoCoding/README.md

-##may be one day this dream will come true
+##may be one day this dream come true